CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 can create a user account for you as self-service.

 1. Go to [MyCSC](http://my.csc.fi).
-1. Click on Log in or Getting started.
+1. Click _Log in_ or _Getting Started_.
-1. Click on Virtu or Haka depending on which federation your home organization belongs.
+1. Click Virtu or Haka depending on which federation your home organization belongs.
 1. Select your home organization and login to their identity service.
 1. Fill in your information on the Sign up page.